dipta-sdd/campaignbay/readme.txt

 == Screenshots ==

 1.  **See Your Performance at a Glance.** The main Dashboard, showing key metrics (KPIs) and interactive performance charts.
-2. **Fine-Tune Your Promotions.** The campaign editor, where you can modify every aspect of an existing campaign.
+2. **Fine-Tune Your Promotions.** The campaign editor, where you can modify every aspect of an campaign.
 3.  **Manage All Your Campaigns.** The "All Campaigns" table view, with powerful options for filtering, sorting, and bulk actions.
 4.  **Visual Campaign Management.** The alternative Grid View for the "All Campaigns" page, offering a card-based overview of each promotion.
 5.  **Take Full Control.** The global Settings page, showing the tabbed interface for configuring all plugin options.